mysteryihs/ruby_projects/README.md

 Bubble sort: Program using the bubble sort algorithm to sort an array from smallest to biggest.

 module Enumerables: Rebuilt the commonly used methods of Ruby such as #each, #each_with_index, #select, ... #map, and #inject.

+This repository also includes solutions Cracking the Coding interview for chapters 1-4 (arrays and strings, linked lists, stacks and queues, and BST)